Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Breathing Techniques

-Coherent breathing at ~5-6 breaths per minute increases heart rate variability (HRV) and promotes a calm, parasympathetic state (Harvard Health, Zaccaro et al., 2018)
+Coherent breathing at ~5-6 breaths per minute increases heart rate variability (HRV) and promotes a calm, parasympathetic state (Harvard Health, Zaccaro et al., 2018).
+This deliberate control over respiration directly influences the autonomic nervous system, reducing the "fight or flight" response often associated with chronic pain and anxiety.
+Enhanced HRV is a key biomarker for stress resilience and improved emotional regulation.

 3